 Doug provides strategic relationships insights and tactical application for the Commission across all its activities.
-Foundational to Doug’s role are Te Tiriti partnerships and relationships with Mana-whenua, which compliment Doug’s wider role is to influence optimisation broadly for the Commission.
+Foundational to Doug’s role are Te Tiriti partnerships and relationships with Mana-whenua.
+These compliment Doug’s wider role, to influence optimisation broadly for the Commission.

 Executive Director – Te Araroa | Tumu Whakahaere – Te Araroa